Rostlab/pssh-parser/README.md

 ***

 ## How to use
-Require this package via npm
+Require this package via npm, then:

 ```javascript
 const psshParser = require('pssh-parser');
 ```

-Then you can use the following functions:
+After that you can use the following functions:

-- Parse PSSH text file entry.
+### Parse PSSH text file entry.
 ```javascript
 const fs = require('fs');